ZhouJiaHuan/nao-object-detection/README.md

 # nao-object-detection
-common objects detection and tracking for NAO robot with YOLO model.
+common objects detection and tracking for NAO robot with YOLO model. the code for yolo model was forked from https://github.com/nilboy/tensorflow-yolo

 ## dependence
  - numpy